-For example, Jo shared that when her son was born, the breastfeeding rate was around 14 percent.
+For example, one grandmother shared that when her son was born, the breastfeeding rate was around 14 percent.
 Today, that rate is closer to 90 percent (at Women & Babies Hospital) because research has shown such vast benefits for mother and baby.
 Be open to learning about the latest research and evidence; talk frankly about current options; and reserve judgment to set a foundation for good communication.

 The Value of Unconditional Love

 Both grandmothers were overwhelmed by the purity and simplicity of their roles as grandparents.
 They both started sentences with, “We loved our children, but…” and then laughed.
 “Every child deserves to have someone who thinks they’re the greatest person in the world, and a grandparent can fit that role.
 This is the time when you can love that baby without reservation and leave all the worrying up to the new parents!”
 Diplomacy, respect and unconditional love...it’s as simple as that.